-"And the LORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever:" (Genesis 3:22) If Adam had eaten of the tree of life, he would have lived forever in his sinful condition.
+After Adam and Eve ate of the fruit of the knowledge of good and evil "the LORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever:" (Genesis 3:22) If Adam had eaten of the tree of life, he would have lived forever in his sinful condition.
 God, not willing that this should happen, prevented him from eating of that tree.